-Distinct types sourced on LONG VARCHAR, LONG VARGRAPHIC or LOB types are subject to the same restrictions as their source type.
+Distinct types sourced on LONG VARCHAR, LONG VARGRAPHIC, LOB types, or DATALINK are subject to the same restrictions as their source type.

-However, certain functions and operators of the source type can be explicitly specified to apply to the distinct type by defining user-defined functions that are sourced on functions defined on the source type of the distinct type (see "User-defined Type Comparisons" on page 73 for examples).
-The comparison operators are automatically generated for user-defined distinct types, except those using LONG VARCHAR, LONG VARGRAPHIC, BLOB, CLOB, or DBCLOB as the source type.
+However, certain functions and operators of the source type can be explicitly specified to apply to the distinct type by defining user-defined functions that are sourced on functions defined on the source type of the distinct type (see "User-defined Type Comparisons" on page 81 for examples).
+The comparison operators are automatically generated for user-defined distinct types, except those using LONG VARCHAR, LONG VARGRAPHIC, BLOB, CLOB, DBCLOB, or DATALINK as the source type.
 In addition, functions are generated to support casting from the source type to the distinct type and from the distinct type to the source type.